The Flaming Lips: Heady Fwends, Guinness World Record and other collaborations (2012)

-The Terror (2013–2014)
+The Terror and Miley Cyrus collaboration (2013–2015)

-The band's next studio album, titled The Terror, was originally due for release on April 2, 2013, in the US and on April 1 in Europe, the tour began with a new member: keyboardist and guitarist Jake Ingalls, Derek Brown focused on percussion and additional guitars and keyboards.
+The band's next studio album, titled The Terror, was originally due for release on April 2, 2013, in the US and on April 1 in Europe, the tour began with a new member, keyboardist and guitarist Jake Ingalls.
+By expanding the band to a six-piece for the first time in their career, keyboardist Derek Brown moved his attention primarily to guitars and percussion.
 Because of a corruption while mastering the record on vinyl, the US release was delayed for two weeks, until April 16.

 In anticipation of the album's release, their song, "Sun Blows Up Today", was featured in a Hyundai Super Bowl XLVII commercial.
 The band also released a lyric video on for "Sun Blows Up Today" with animations created by long-time Lips collaborator George Salisbury.
 The band premiered the new album live at a free outdoor concert at SXSW on March 15, 2013.

 Critical reception of the album has tended to focus on its thematic bleakness and the turgid noisiness of its instrumentation.
 Like the three albums often referred to as "a trilogy" accounting for the majority of the band's mainstream production over the past 15 years (consisting of The Soft Bulletin, Yoshimi Battles the Pink Robots, and At War With the Mystics), The Terror adheres to the love story/space opera narrative structure while taking a much darker approach.
 As noted in a review by Pitchfork, "The Terror deals in more personal turmoil– loneliness, depression, anxiety...
 Perhaps not coincidentally, the album was preceded by news of Coyne's separation from his partner of 25 years, Michelle, and of multi-instrumentalist Steven Drozd relapsing temporarily."

 Jon Pareles of The New York Times summarized the thematic content of the album fairly succinctly when he wrote, "The lyrics [of 'The Terror'] find cosmic repercussions in a lovers' breakup; loneliness turns to contemplation of grim human compulsions and the end of the universe."
 Another critic goes so far as to say that the album underlines the Lacanian psychodynamics structurally inherent in the conventions of the space opera.